agalindorcl/secws/lab200/lab200_network_encryption.md

 ![](./images/network_encryption.png)

 Encrypting network data provides data privacy so that unauthorized parties cannot view plaintext data as it passes over the network.
-To enforce a data integrity algorithm, a keyed, sequenced implementation of the Message Digest 5 (MD5) algorithm or the Secure Hash Algorithm (SHA-1 and SHA-2) should also be configured.
-Both of these hash algorithms create a checksum that changes if the data is altered in any way.
+To enforce data integrity an implementation of the Message Digest 5 (MD5) algorithm or the Secure Hash Algorithm (SHA-1 and SHA-2) should be configured.
+All of these hash algorithms create a checksum that changes if the data is altered in any way.
 This protection operates independently from the encryption process so you can enable data integrity with or without enabling encryption.

 Oracle Database therefore provides protection against two forms of active attacks: